StructCE/monorepo-template/README.md

      └─ typesafe db-calls using Prisma
 ```

-> In this template, we use `@acme` as a placeholder for package names.
+> In this template, we use `@shared-pkgs` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
-You can use find-and-replace to change all the instances of `@acme/` to something like `@my-company/` / `@project-name/`.
+You can use find-and-replace to change all the instances of `@struct/` to something like `@project-name/`.

-## FAQ

-### Can you include Solito?

-No. Solito will not be included in this repo.
-It is a great tool if you want to share code between your Next.js and Expo app.
-However, the main purpose of this repo is not the integration between Next.js and Expo - it's the codesplitting of your T3 App into a monorepo, the Expo app is just a bonus example of how you can utilize the monorepo with multiple apps but can just as well be any app such as Vite, Electron, etc.

-Integrating Solito into this repo isn't hard, and there are a few [offical templates](https://github.com/nandorojo/solito/tree/master/example-monorepos) by the creators of Solito that you can use as a reference.

-### What auth solution should I use instead of Next-Auth.js for Expo?

-I've left this kind of open for you to decide.
-Some options are [Clerk](https://clerk.dev), [Supabase Auth](https://supabase.com/docs/guides/auth), [Firebase Auth](https://firebase.google.com/docs/auth/) or [Auth0](https://auth0.com/docs).
-Note that if you're dropping the Expo app for something more "browser-like", you can still use Next-Auth.js for those.
-[See an example in a Plasmo Chrome Extension here](https://github.com/t3-oss/create-t3-turbo/tree/chrome/apps/chrome).

-The Clerk.dev team even made an [official template repository](https://github.com/clerkinc/t3-turbo-and-clerk) integrating Clerk.dev with this repo.

-During Launch Week 7, Supabase [announced their fork](https://supabase.com/blog/launch-week-7-community-highlights#t3-turbo-x-supabase) of this repo integrating it with their newly announced auth improvements.
-You can check it out [here](https://github.com/supabase-community/create-t3-turbo).

-### Does this pattern leak backend code to my client applications?

-No, it does not.
-The `api` package should only be a production dependency in the Next.js application where it's served.
-The Expo app, and all other apps you may add in the future, should only add the `api` package as a dev dependency.
-This lets you have full typesafety in your client applications, while keeping your backend code safe.

-If you need to share runtime code between the client and server, such as input validation schemas, you can create a separate `shared` package for this and import on both sides.

 ## Quick Start